close search bar

 Can discover run-time and environment-related issues

-Since the tool uses dynamic analysis on an application, it is able to find run-time vulnerabilities.
+Since the tool uses dynamic analysis, it is able to find runtime vulnerabilities.